quairkit.qinfo.qinfo

 tr_dist = trace_distance(bell_state(2), eye(4)/4)

-The trace distance between Bell state and maximal mixed state is:
+Trace distance between Bell state and maximal mixed state: 0.75

 quairkit.qinfo.qinfo.von_neumann_entropy(rho, base=2)